Duolingo English Test

 • Production (speaking & writing): This subscore reflects a test-taker’s ability to express themselves clearly and effectively in writing and speaking.

-Benefits For Test Takers:
+Benefits For Duolingo English Test Takers:

 Introducing a new subscore gives several advantages to test-takers & empowers them to choose a more targeted & strategic approach for their preparation.
 By providing a detailed breakdown of your strengths and weaknesses across the four essential language skills, the subscores allow you to: